Divorce is NOT contagious!

 We don’t need a spouse to complete us, as we’re happy and complete with God as our Husband – Provider, Protector, and Co-Parent to our children.

-Kids will adjust.
+Myth 3: Kids will adjust.

 No!
 No, they won’t.
 They may be healthier because an abusive (or adulterous or alcoholic) parent left the home but most kids won’t adjust.
 Do they adapt?
 Maybe.
 But often times kids carry their divorce wounds into future relationships… unless they are given specialized help during and after the divorce.

 Tons of studies are being done these days about the effects of divorce on children.
-Sadly, the studies show that children from divorced families have more interpersonal conflicts and long-lasting problems than those who’s parents remained married — but were emotionally healthy, as well.
+Sadly, the studies show that children from divorced families have more interpersonal conflicts and long-lasting problems than those whose parents remained married — but were emotionally healthy, as well.